Shiva-gsk/SSL-admin-task/README.md

 ### Disable Password Authentication

 Similar to root login we need to change the ``PasswordAuthentication`` to ``no`` in the same SSH daemon config file.

+### *Date: 15th May, 2025*

+### Restricting SSH access to specific users

+When i researched about this i came to knowthat there are actually different ways, but yeah using firewall is a better one of all.

+### Fail2ban